 It is much better than filming for ages without realising, only to find you have unusable footage!

-The T7 has a fixed screen and it is not touch screen.
+The T7 has a fixed screen and it is not a touch screen.

 The SL3 can record 4K video at 24fps or 25fps, and 1080p at 60fps, but the T7 can only do up to 1080p at 30fps.

-Having the ability to record 1080p at 60fps means I can actually have some slow motion footage if I want.
+Having the ability to record 1080p at 60fps means I can actually have some decent slow-motion footage at 1080p.